noiz23/programer2/README.md

     or broader exceptions, and must use covariant return types.
 Methods are overloaded if they have the same method name but a different argument list.

+    The relevant rule is that two objects that return true for equals() objects must return the same hash code.

+    The ordinal() method of an enum returns its corresponding int value.
+Like arrays, enums are zero based.
+Remember that the index of an enum may change when you recompile the code and should not be used for comparison.

+    Inner classes are not allowed to contain static methods or static variables.
+Only nested static classes are permitted to contain statics.

     ==      --> referencias
     equals  --> contenido